opendatamesh-initiative/odm-platform/README.md

 ## Run with Docker

 ### Clone repository
-Clone the repository and move to the project root folder
+Clone the repository and move it to the project root folder

 ```bash
 git clone git@github.com:opendatamesh-initiative/odm-platform-pp-services.git